2016-18 CAST Mellon Distinguished Visiting Artist

 Maya Beiser is a “cello goddess” -- The New Yorker

 Cellist Maya Beiser is the 2016–18 Mellon Distinguished Visiting Artist at the MIT Center for Art, Science & Technology (CAST).
 Her intensive two-year residency featured a world premiere concert of a new arrangement of David Bowie’s Blackstar by composer Evan Ziporyn in March 2017.
-Beiser will also perform on campus in the fall of 2017.
+Beiser will also present a solo cello workshop performance on campus in December 2017.